shamasshahid/SSValidationTextField/README.md

 # SSValidationTextField
-A UITextField class in Swift that helps the user show an validation message right under the textField.
+A UITextField class in Swift that helps the user show a validation message right under the textField.

 To use it, copy SSValidationTextField class to project.
 Either set this class as custom class in Storyboard or create an object programmatically.
 Set error and success messages for validations and you are good to go.

 ![Demo](https://github.com/shamasshahid/SSValidationTextField/blob/develop/SSValidationdemo.gif?raw=true)